AdobeDocs/analytics.en/help/implement/impl-testing/c-optimize/caching-directives.md

 ---
 description: The JavaScript library file is intended to be cached in the user's browser after the first time the user loads a page.
 keywords: Analytics Implementation
-seo-description: The JavaScript library file is intended to be cached in the user's browser after the first time the user loads a page.
-seo-title: Caching directives
 solution: Analytics
 subtopic: Troubleshooting
 title: Caching directives